-When the day came around for my Edinburgh city break, I was feeling really excited.
+When the day came around for my Edinburgh weekend break, I was feeling really excited.
 There’s something about getting on a plane, even for a domestic flight, that makes me really happy.
-As the plane left East Midlands airport for Scotland’s Capital I was asking myself what would it be like, would I like it as much as I thought I would and would I tick everything off my list I had planned.
+As the plane left East Midlands airport for Scotland’s capital I was wondering what the city would be like, would I like it as much as I thought and would I get through all the fun activities in Edinburgh I had planned.
 I love how visiting a new place answers all these questions and finding out the answers is always so much fun.

-I took the tram into Edinburgh and enjoyed the views of open fields and blue skies along the way.
+I took the tram into Edinburgh and throughly enjoyed the views of open fields and blue skies along the way.
 It looked like the weather was going to be on my side and I couldn’t wait to get started exploring the city.
 I got off the tram in Edinburgh’s West End and went in search of the National Galleries of Scotland.
-It was about a 15 minute walk but it was well worth it as I stumbled across some amazing architecture and it gave me a real feel for the city I was visiting.
+It was about a 15 minute walk but it was well worth it as I stumbled across some amazing architecture and it gave me a real feel for the city.

 Modern One – National Galleries of Scotland

-I really love to understand the culture of a city, so I always add a visit to an art gallery to my list.
-The Modern One really celebrated how the city of Edinburgh supports art culture and up and coming artists.
 The building and gardens are stunning, and really set the scene for what I was about to find inside.
 I really enjoyed seeing the exhibitions here and the cafe was also the perfect place to stop for lunch, proving popular with locals and visitors alike.
+When you are looking up what’s on in Edinburgh make sure you check out the latest exhibitions and activities at the National Galleries of Scotland for a modern yet grounded take on new art.

 The Scotch Whisky Experience

-After a little more exploring the city and enjoying the views over Princes Street Gardens I decided it was time to tick that whisky box.
+After a little more exploring the city and enjoying the views over Princes Street Gardens I decided it was time to tick that whisky box at one of Edinburgh’s best visitor attractions.
 I didn’t know what to expect from The Scotch Whisky Experience, but when it comes to things to do in Edinburgh I can strongly recommend this attraction.
 It all started with me sitting inside a whisky barrel and going on an interactive journey with the ghost of Douglas McIntyre.
+Sounds fun already, doesn’t it!

 I learned lots about making whisky and how the taste and colour varies depending on the region it comes from.
 When I left the exhibition I really felt like I had had fun and I learned lots of new things, which I think is a huge win.
 If you were visiting Edinburgh with kids you could still visit here, but maybe not let them taste the samples!

-I was keen to fit one more experience in before heading to the hotel that evening and I was delighted when I realised that Camera Obscura was open until 7pm and it was just across the road from The Scotch Whisky Experience.
+I was keen to fit in one more visitor attraction before heading to the hotel that evening and I was delighted when I realised that Camera Obscura was open until 7pm and it was just across the road from The Scotch Whisky Experience.

 I started at the top, and thoroughly enjoyed taking a step out onto the roof tops to see the views of Edinburgh Castle and the surrounding area.
 Each floor is packed with interactive experiences including a mirrored maze and a spinning light tunnel.
-There are 150 hands on experiences inside Camera Obscura, making it a fun attraction in Edinburgh for all.
+There are 150 hands on experiences inside Camera Obscura, making it a fun attraction in Edinburgh whether you are travelling solo, as a couple or with family.

 Take a look at my YouTube video about visiting Edinburgh.
 You’ll love the mirrored maze, I’m sure!